vishnusnair14/graham-scan/readme.md

 ## JavaScript Graham's Scan Convex Hull Algorithm

-I required a simple implementation to calculate a convex hull from a given array of x, y coordinates, the convex hull's in js I found either were a little buggy, or required dependencies on other libraries.
+Simple implementation to calculate a convex hull from a given array of x, y coordinates, the convex hull's in js I found either were a little buggy, or required dependencies on other libraries.
 This implementation just takes the x,y coordinates, no other libraries are needed.